apache/streams-examples/local/twitter-userstream-elasticsearch/src/site/markdown/index.md

         batchSize = 1
     }

-The consumerKey and consumerSecret are set for our streams-example application The accessToken and accessTokenSecret can be obtained by navigating to:
+The consumerKey and consumerSecret are assigned when creating a twitter application:

+The accessToken and accessTokenSecret can be obtained by navigating to:

     https://api.twitter.com/oauth/authenticate?oauth_token=UIJ0AUxCJatpKDUyFt0OTSEP4asZgqxRwUCT0AMSwc&oauth_callback=http%3A%2F%2Foauth.streamstutorial.w2odata.com%3A8080%2Fsocialauthdemo%2FsocialAuthSuccessAction.do